 Weather in the Ötztal Valley

-The high mountain peaks surrounding the valley act as a protective wall against cold winds from the north.
-As a result, the weather in the valley is very pleasant compared to other areas in Tyrol.
-In addition, the valley is considered one of the less rainy areas in Tyrol.
+The high peaks surrounding the valley act as a natural barrier against cold northern winds, giving the area a relatively mild and pleasant climate compared to other parts of Tyrol.
+The valley is also considered one of the less rainy regions in the area.

 You can check the weather forecast for the coming days in the valley here.